Abandoned vehicles

 No, most untaxed vehicles are in regular use, and cannot be considered abandoned.

 It is illegal to keep a vehicle with no current vehicle excise duty on the road.
-You can report or check untaxed vehicles on the GOV.UK website.
+It is the responsibility of the DVLA to follow through on untaxed vehicles.

 You can report an abandoned vehicle online, by calling Customer Services or in person at any of the councils' offices.